leo-leo-691/assam-tourism-agent/README.md

 ## 🙏 Credits

-Built as part of the Google ADK + MCP hackathon/workshop track.
+Built as part of the Google Gen AI Academy APAC Edition 2026